 - Copy of travel document / identity certificate (e.g. Passport)

 - Copy of other academic qualification certificates, e.g. IELTS report

 9. How can I pay the application fee?

 Applicants will be informed via email of downloading the debit note after submitting the online application.
-You can settle the payment via one of the payment methods before the due date.
+You can settle the payment via one of the payment methods listed on the debit note before the due date.